Intersex: The term "hermaphrodite"

 Historically, the term "hermaphrodite" was used in law to refer to people whose sex was in doubt.
 The 12th century Decretum Gratiani states that "Whether an hermaphrodite may witness a testament, depends on which sex prevails" ("Hermafroditus an ad testamentum adhiberi possit, qualitas sexus incalescentis ostendit").
 Similarly, the 17th century English jurist and judge Edward Coke (Lord Coke), wrote in his Institutes of the Lawes of England on laws of succession stating, "Every heire is either a male, a female, or an hermaphrodite, that is both male and female.
 And an hermaphrodite (which is also called Androgynus) shall be heire, either as male or female, according to that type of sexe which doth prevaile."

 During the Victorian era, medical authors attempted to ascertain whether or not humans could be hermaphrodites, adopting a precise biological definition for the term, and making distinctions between "male pseudohermaphrodite", "female pseudohermaphrodite" and especially "true hermaphrodite".
 These terms, which reflected histology (microscopic appearance) of the gonads, are rarely used in the 2020s.
 Until the mid-20th century, "hermaphrodite" was used synonymously with "intersex".
-Medical terminology shifted in the early 21st century, not only due to concerns about language, but also a shift to understandings based on genetics.
+Medical terminology shifted in the early 21st century, driven both by concerns about language and by a turn toward understanding based on genetics.
 The term "hermaphrodite" is also controversial as it implies the existence of someone fully male and fully female.
 As such the term "hermaphrodite" is often seen as degrading, although many intersex activists use it as a direct form of self empowerment and critique such as in the Intersex Society of North America's (ISNA) first newsletter Hermaphrodites with Attitude.

 The Intersex Society of North America has stated that hermaphrodites should not be confused with intersex people and that using "hermaphrodite" to refer to intersex individuals is considered to be stigmatizing and misleading.